Retinitis pigmentosa: Gene therapy

 The goal of gene therapy studies is to virally supplement retinal cells expressing mutant genes associated with the retinitis pigmentosa phenotype with healthy forms of the gene; thus, allowing the repair and proper functioning of retinal photoreceptor cells in response to the instructions associated with the inserted healthy gene.
 Clinical trials investigating the insertion of the healthy RPE65 gene in retinas expressing the LCA2 retinitis pigmentosa phenotype measured modest improvements in vision; however, the degradation of retinal photoreceptors continued at the disease-related rate.
 Likely, gene therapy may preserve remaining healthy retinal cells while failing to repair the earlier accumulation of damage in already diseased photoreceptor cells.
 Response to gene therapy would theoretically benefit young patients exhibiting the shortest progression of photoreceptor decline; thus, correlating to a higher possibility of cell rescue via the healthy inserted gene.

 Drugs

-One study at UC Berkeley found that disulfiram, a drug used to treat alcoholism in humans, had potential to partially restore vision loss in rats with retinitis pigmentosa, even during late stages of the disease.
+One study at UC Berkeley found that disulfiram, a drug used to treat alcoholism by causing an aversive reaction in humans, had potential to partially restore vision loss in rats with retinitis pigmentosa, even during late stages of the disease.
+It specifically works by inhibiting retinoic acid synthesis.
+A retinoic acid receptor inhibitor, which would not have the side effects of disulfiram when combined with alcohol, has the same effect.
 Efforts to continue research in humans is ongoing.

+There is also one form of Gene therapy for the RPE65 gene that had been approved by the Food and Drug Administration which is called Voretigene neparvovec which can help people with the condition if it is caused by the RPE65 gene.
+However there are no other approved therapies for the other genes that can cause the condition.
+It is also believed that high levels of Vitamin E can make the condition worse, so it is advised not to take excessive amounts.
+It is also advised to wear sunglasses that protect the wearer from harsh UV light as this can also damage the retinas.